National Supervisory Commission: History

 In late 2016, pilot initiatives of the Supervisory Commissions (SCs) began in Shanxi, Beijing and Zhejiang.
 Provincial level chiefs of Discipline Inspection began serving concurrently as heads of the local Supervisory Commissions.

 In February 2018, an amendment to the constitution was proposed to make national and local supervision commissions official state organs.
 Local commissions will be appointed by local peoples' congresses at county and higher level and will be accountable to them and to the supervision commission at the higher level.
 The amendment was passed on 11 March 2018 and went into effect on the same date.

-In 17 March 2018, three state agencies with inspection powers (the Ministry of Supervision, the National Bureau of Corruption Prevention, and the Supreme People's Procuratorate's General Administration of Anti-Corruption and Bribery) were merged to form the new National Supervisory Commission.
+On 17 March 2018, three state agencies with inspection powers (the Ministry of Supervision, the National Bureau of Corruption Prevention, and the Supreme People's Procuratorate's General Administration of Anti-Corruption and Bribery) were merged to form the new National Supervisory Commission.
 The formation of the National Supervisory Commission centralized control of anti-corruption resources to the central authorities and was aimed at curbing local interference in anti-corruption efforts.

 Functions

 The National Supervisory Commission is designated as a political body.
 Its tasks include monitoring policy implementation, investigating official malfeasance, and deciding administrative sanctions among civil servants.
 The NSC's jurisdiction includes all public sector employees as well as village officials whether or not they are Chinese Communist Party (CCP) members.
 Evidence it gathers is admissible in court proceedings (previously, prosecutors had to conduct independent investigations to gather evidence after a case was referred by the Central Commission for Discipline Inspection).
 The National Supervisory Commission is co-located with the CCP's Central Commission for Discipline Inspection and shared its resources.
+Additionally, the two agencies share a website.